vaghelmt/hubdoc-automation/README.md

 3. Update the config.properties file under src/test/resources folder with username and password
 4. In the same file, also update the browser and implicit/explicit wait properties
 4. Execute this command - mvn test
-5. The result file will be generated under target/surefire-reports directory.
+5. The default result file will be generated under target/surefire-reports directory.
 You can either open index.html or emailable-report.html to view the results
+6. In addition, Extent Report will also be generated with the name ExtentReportResults.html in the root directory

 Tip: If you want to run the tests in a CI/CD pipeline, create a Jenkins free-style job and select execution environment as shell.
 After that use the same command as above and you will have your jenkins job is almost ready.
 Next, you need to create a dependency with the hubdoc application job and then whenever there is a new hubdoc build available, these tests will run automatically.